SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: Related Work

 \subsection{Reward Modeling for Generation and Editing}

 Standard T2I metrics like CLIP-Score~\cite{radford2021learning} and PickScore~\cite{kirstain2023pick} evaluate holistic alignment but lack granularity.
 Recent works address this by decomposing evaluation into multi-dimensional sub-criteria (e.g., aesthetics, semantics) derived from human preferences, as seen in MPS~\cite{zhang2024learning}, VisionReward~\cite{xu2024visionreward}, and HPSv3~\cite{ma2025hpsv3}.
 In the editing domain, methods additionally require cross-image verification.
-EditReward~\cite{wu2025editreward} trains a discriminative regression head.
+EditReward~\cite{wu2025editreward} trains a discriminative regression head, while a concurrent work~\cite{yang2026joint} adds auxiliary language supervision.
 To leverage the reasoning of strong models, UniPic 2.0~\cite{wei2025skywork} uses GPT-4.1 via VIEScore~\cite{ku2024viescore}, and EditScore~\cite{luo2025editscore} distills this capability.
-Another emerging paradigm, adopted by RewardDance~\cite{wu2025rewarddance} and OneReward~\cite{gong2025onereward}, derives scalar rewards directly from the token probabilities of generative ``Yes/No'' responses.
-Despite these advances, most methods rely on implicit feature matching without explicit spatial grounding, leading to attention collapse and unreliable evaluation in complex editing scenarios.
+Another emerging paradigm, adopted by RewardDance~\cite{wu2025rewarddance} and OneReward~\cite{gong2025onereward}, derives scalar rewards directly from the token probabilities of generative ``Yes/No'' responses across these dimensions.
+However, despite these advances, most methods rely on implicit feature matching without explicit spatial grounding, leading to attention collapse and unreliable evaluation in complex editing scenarios.